AtharvaDharia0732/Real-Estate-Price-Predictor-Python/README.md

 The data was scrapped from Zillow and Apartment.com

-Here is the final report that goes over the whole process of project including the data and the results: Project Report
+Here is the final report that goes over the whole process of project including the data and the results:<a> Project Report href="Final Project Report.pdf"  </a>

 </p>